ElliePenguins/UserData/README.md

 	   Important, create linked list modification wrappers.
 		eg. swap prev, swap ahead.
 	   --- There is a high level of code duplication.

+	   --  Also adding a pointer to the previous node for backward searching (doubly linked list) in
+	       each node may increase search efficency.

 	7.
 	   Check that all source file are added correctly.